portworx/px-docs/release-notes/portworx-enterprise.md

 * PWX-4747 - Improve simultaneous large number of volume creates and volume attach/detach in multiple nodes
 * PWX-4467 - Fix hangs when successive volume inspects come to the same volume with cloudsnap in progress
 * PWX-4420 - Fix race between POD delete and volume unmounts
+* PWX-4206 - Under certain conditions, creating a snap using k8s PVC creates a new volume instead of snapshot

 ### Errata